-GOODYEAR, Fla. -- The lives of the righty and lefty from the Chicago suburbs have intersected on baseball fields near and far on many occasions over the years.
+GOODYEAR, Ariz. -- The lives of the righty and lefty from the Chicago suburbs have intersected on baseball fields near and far on many occasions over the years.

 They've worn the same uniform and they've sat in opposing dugouts.
 They've battled together for Perfect Game national championships and they've fought one another for neighborhood bragging rights.
 And here they are this week, working together to help the EvoShield Canes -- based in faraway Fredericksburg, Va. -- earn the opportunity to get fitted for PG national championship rings.